6 min read

 The pitch for local LLMs in 2026

 This is post 1 of 13 in the Local LLMs series.
-The whole series is built on one belief: every machine that runs a modern browser can also run a useful local LLM.
-The question is which model, on which runtime, for which task.
+The AI Running series came first and stayed conceptual.
+This one gets hands-on.
+The whole thing rests on one belief: every machine that runs a modern browser can also run a useful local LLM.
+The only real questions are which model, on which runtime, for which task.
 The answer is almost never "you need a 5-lakh workstation."

 Why bother in 2026

 Cloud LLMs got very good and very cheap.
-So why local?
-Five reasons that hold up:
+So why run anything locally?
+Five reasons that actually hold up.

-- Privacy.
+• Privacy.
 Every token you send to OpenAI, Anthropic, or Google sits in their logs for at least 30 days.
-For some work (client code under NDA, internal docs, anything you couldn't show to a stranger on a train) that's not okay.
-Local is the only architecture where the data physically does not leave your machine.
+For some work that's just not okay.
+Client code under NDA, internal docs, anything you wouldn't show a stranger on a train.
+Local is the only setup where the data physically never leaves your machine.

-- Cost after capex.
+• Cost after capex.
 Cloud is cheap per call until it isn't.
-Once you're hitting an API thousands of times a day for autocomplete, classification, or background summarization, the bill compounds.
+Start hitting an API thousands of times a day for autocomplete, classification, or background summarization and the bill compounds fast.
 Local has zero marginal cost.
 The laptop is the bill.

-- Latency.
-A round trip to a cloud API is 200–1500ms before the first token shows up.
-A local model on Apple Silicon hits the first token in 50–200ms.
-For autocomplete and inline assistance, the difference is the difference between "feels alive" and "feels laggy."
+• Latency.
+A round trip to a cloud API takes 200 to 1500ms before the first token even shows up.
+A local model on Apple Silicon hits the first token in 50 to 200ms.
+For autocomplete and inline help, that's the gap between "feels alive" and "feels laggy."

-- No rate limits.
-Cloud APIs throttle.
-Local does not.
-If you want to run 10,000 classifications in a loop on a Sunday afternoon, your laptop just does it.
+• No rate limits.
+Cloud APIs throttle you.
+Local doesn't.
+Want to run 10,000 classifications in a loop on a Sunday afternoon?
+Your laptop just does it.

-None of these arguments need you to be paranoid or rich.
-They just need you to be doing enough AI that "send everything to a server" stops being free.
+None of these need you to be paranoid or rich.
+They just need you to be doing enough AI that "send everything to a server" stops feeling free.

 What you can actually do today

-The 2026 small-model renaissance is the part most people miss.
+Here's the part most people miss: the 2026 small-model renaissance.
 Six or seven years ago, local LLMs meant Llama 1 7B, and you had to apologize for the output.
-In 2026 the small open models are good enough that the apologies are gone.
+Now the small open models are good enough that the apologies are gone.

 A short menu, by hardware tier:

-- 8GB integrated graphics laptop (any modern Intel/AMD laptop, even cheap ones).
+• 8GB integrated graphics laptop (any modern Intel/AMD laptop, even the cheap ones).
 Runs Phi-3 mini (3.8B), Qwen 2.5 1.5B, Llama 3.2 1B at usable speed.
 Good for drafting, classification, structured extraction.

-Notice what's missing: there is no "you need to spend 5 lakh."
-The cheapest tier in this list runs on hardware that already exists in most engineers' laptops.
+Notice what's missing from that list.
+There's no "you need to spend 5 lakh."
+The cheapest tier runs on hardware that already lives in most engineers' laptops.
 The "do I have enough?" answer is almost always yes, with the right model.

 The first thing I run on a new machine